About searching

 Door to Door No-Shows and Late Cancellations

-No Show: A Customer fails to appear at the pick-up location for vehicle boarding and the driver has waited at least five (5) minutes within the scheduled pick-up window.
+No-Show Definition: If a rider fails to appear at the pick-up location within the scheduled pick-up window, and the driver has waited at least five (5) minutes, the trip will be recorded as a no-show.

-Late Cancel: A Customer does not call GoCary's reservation center to cancel at least 2 hours before the scheduled trip, or a Customer calls to cancel a trip or refuses to board after the driver has already arrived during the scheduled pick-up window.
+Late Cancel Definition: If a passenger does not call GoCary's reservation center to cancel their trip at least two (2) hours before their scheduled trip, the trip will be recorded as a late cancellation.
+This includes instances when a customer calls to cancel the trip after the driver has already arrived during the pick-up window, or a passenger refuses to board a vehicle that has arrived within the pick-up window.

-GoCary tracks customers who habitually do not cancel scheduled trips at least two hours before a scheduled trip or are not at pick-up locations at the scheduled time.
-GoCary reviews all recorded no shows and late cancellations to ensure accuracy before recording them in a customer’s account.
+The GoCary no show/late cancellation policy is in place to track passengers who habitually do not cancel their reservation at least the day before the scheduled trip or are not at pick-up locations at the scheduled time.
+GoCary reviews all recorded no-shows and late cancellations to ensure accuracy before recording them in a rider’s account.

-Each verified no show that is consistent with the above definitions counts as 2 penalty points and each verified late cancellation that is consistent with the above definitions counts as 1 penalty point.
-Customers will be subject to suspension after they meet all of the following conditions:
+Each verified no-show consistent with the above definitions counts as 2 penalty points and each verified late cancellation consistent with the above definitions counts as 1 penalty point.
+Riders will be subject to suspension after they meet all of the following conditions:

 • Accumulate 8 penalty points in one calendar month